yl2558/library-app/README.md

 ### Code Maintainability & File Structure
 * #### Organize by Feature
 In a large project, organizing by feature affords you the ability to focus on the feature at hand, instead of having to worry about navigating the entire project.
-This means that if I need to change something related to todos, I can work solely within that module and not even think about the rest of the application.
+This means that if I need to change something related to book-list, I can work solely within that module and not even think about the rest of the application.
 In a sense, it creates an application within the main application.

 ```
 src/
+  App.js
   index.js
   rootReducer.js